prividentity/PrivateIdentity-Oldd/Cloud-Biometric-API-"Pay-as-You-Go"-Pricing.md

   * Face+Mask Identification

 Your cost would be $25.00, or $0.00500/prediction.
 This is calculated by multiplying 5000 persons times 5 Tier_1 units (5 x $0.00100).

+### Example 3
+If your application enrolled 1000 faces on the 15th day of a month with 30 days, the FHE storage cost for those 1000 face enrollments in a one-month period would be $0.50, or $.0005/enrollment.
+The cost is calculated by multiplying (15 days x 1000 face enrollments x $0.00100/month), and then dividing the product by 30 days.

 Invoices are rounded up to the next penny once at the end of each billing cycle.